Our

 Patient Feedback:

-Here are just a few things survivors are saying about the Heather and the Survivorship Clinic
+Here are just a few things survivors are saying about our Survivorship services:

 “I’m pleased to know the clinic services are available to me for life.”